80 Proof Alcoholic Beverages: Understanding the Mid‑Range Spirit

 4. Dilution

 To reach the target 80 proof, distillers dilute the spirit with water.
-This step is critical: too much water can dilute flavors, while too little can make the drink harsh.
+But this step is critical: too much water can dilute flavors, while too little can make the drink harsh.
 Skilled distillers balance proof with flavor, ensuring the final product meets regulatory standards and consumer expectations.

 Why 80‑Proof Is a Sweet Spot